RocketRobz/ShoveIt-Disasm/README.md

-# ShoveIt-Disasm
-`Shove It! ...The Warehouse Game` Disassembly
+# `Shove It! ...The Warehouse Game` Disassembly
+This game is developed by NCS and published by DreamWorks (Masaya in JP) for the Sega Genesis/Mega Drive.

+I claim no ownership of the code.